- 4-hour rush available for House Registration

 Using your Khmer (Cambodian) document abroad

-Our service-level promise is first-attempt acceptance by the destination Khmer (Cambodian) authority, and the measured first-pass rate sits in the high nineties.
+First-pass acceptance by the destination Khmer (Cambodian) authority is the metric we optimise the whole pipeline against, and it is the metric we hit on the overwhelming majority of files.
 If the receiving office requests an additional step — for example a sworn translator's signature notarised in the destination country, or a translation re-done into a regional dialect — we provide a follow-up service from our partner network of overseas counsel.

 - Affidavit of translation accuracy — a sworn statement signed before a Notary Public in the destination country; we prepare the bilingual template.